cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

 ![subscription.png](/assets/public/subscription.png)

-From now on, every time you hit a threshold you will receive a email notification like this:
+From now on, every time you hit a threshold you will receive an email notification like this:

 ```
 AWS Budget Notification May 04, 2020